UnityTech/unity-ssdlc/Language Best Practices/Net-C#-Best-Practices.md

 ### Recommendations
 #### Untrusted Code and Resources

-The following guidance is in regards to loading code or resources from an untrusted source, i.e., anything from the internet or not signed by Unity (or trusted 3rd party).
+The following best practices are in regards to loading code or resources from an untrusted source, i.e., anything from the internet or not signed by Unity (or trusted 3rd party).
 When working with these types of resources, refer to the below:

 - Do not use partial trusted code, Code Access Security (CAS), or AllowPartiallyTrustedCaller.
   - Problem: CAS was billed as a way to load untrusted libraries/code at runtime, by assigning 'trust levels' to various portions of code.
 Microsoft now recommends against using CAS as a means to protect against malicious code.
 Partial trust code and AllowPartiallyTrustedCaller has similar issues, wherein is does not provide any effective protections.